KyleOng/starreco/README.md

 Pytorch and lightning implementation for a series of deep learning `star`-based or rating-based `reco`mmendation systems.
 This work also acts as a part of the master thesis work's literature review.

-### Features:
+Features
+---
-+ Up to 25+ recommendation models across 20 publications.
++ With up to 25+ recommendation models across 20 publications.
 + GPU acceleration execution.
 + Reducing memory usage for large sparse matrix.
 + Simple and understandable code comments.
-+ Code reusability.
++ Easy extension and code reusability.

 Click [here](#start) to get started!

 Background
 ---
 Star classification is a type of ratings scale commonly used by reviewers to rate certain items such as films, TV shows, restaurants, and hotels.
-Businesses are able to utilize user-item star ratings to build rating-based recommendation system, as these ratings can directly or indirectly reflect customers' preferences.
-This recommendation technique is also known as the **Collaborative Filtering (CF)** technique which recommendations are generated based on user-item interaction analysis.
-Correspondingly, various techniques for recommendation generation has been proposed throughout the years, in order to solve previous existing problems (For example, cold start and data sparsity).
-Hence, the purpose of this research is to understand, recreate and evaluate various SOTA recommendation algorithms in a coherent and unified repository.
+These ratings can directly reflect customers' interest, and businesses are able to use them to build rating-based recommendations.
+This recommendation technique is also known as the **Collaborative Filtering (CF)** technique, which recommendations is based on user-item interaction.
+The underlying assumption for CF-based technique is:

+> The likelihood of two persons, who have the same interests, having the same opinion is higher than two random person.

+Several studies have shown that incorporating side information can alleviate the problem of cold start and data sparsity in many CF-based techniques.
+This form a group known as the **Hybrid-based (HB)** technique.
+Additionally, deep learning has been actively used in the recommendation field, which further enhance its accuracy and performance.
+Hence, the purpose of this repository is to recreate some of the well-known models and evaluate them in an understandable, coherent and unified manner.

 Research Models
 ---